Symphyotrichum undulatum: Chromosomes

 The species has a monoploid number (also called base number) of eight chromosomes (x = 8).
 Individual plants with 16 and 32 sets of its chromosomes have been found, meaning the species is diploid and tetraploid.

+Distribution and habitat

+Symphyotrichum undulatum is native to the Canadian provinces of Nova Scotia and Ontario; and, the U.S. states of Alabama, Connecticut, Delaware, Florida, Georgia, Illinois, Indiana, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Mississippi, New Hampshire, New Jersey, New York, North Carolina, Ohio, Pennsylvania, Rhode Island, South Carolina, Tennessee, Vermont, Virginia, and West Virginia, as well as in the District of Columbia.

+It can be found at elevations between 200 and 1500 m in rocky or loamy soils, on sandhills, or on limestone- or sandstone-based bluffs.

 Conservation

 As of October 2022, NatureServe listed S. undulatum as Secure (G5) globally; Secure (S5) in New Jersey, New York, North Carolina, and West Virginia; Apparently Secure (S4) in Virginia; Vulnerable (S3) in Indiana and Nova Scotia; and, Critically Imperiled (S1) in Illinois.
 The species' global status was last reviewed on 25 July 2016.